-- The Patching Team Lead updates the mailing list, announces the current patching cycle, and with the team, plans out the next iteration of Routine Server and Database Maintenance patching.
+- The Patching Team Lead updates the mailing list, announces the current patching cycle, opens a patch cycle Change Request and with the team, plans out the next iteration of Routine Server and Database Maintenance patching.

 - The preliminary schedule is vetted and negotiated with server owner(s) and/or affected client(s).

 - The Team Lead publishes VM schedules and “specials.”